Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Introduction

 In order to deliver a comprehensive picture of the web of dynamics emanating upon contractions of the plain relativistic group and their associate spacetimes, we briefly venture out and explore the realm of Aristotelian geometries.
 Introduced by Penrose in \cite{Penrose-Battelle}, they became suddenly popular because they do not possess any boost invariance (see e.g. \cite{dutch, dutch2, Armas:2020mpr, Pinzani-Fokeeva:2021klb, Rajagopal:2021swe}).
 The absence of boosts\footnote{The associated group is the \emph{static group}, introduced in \cite{bacryLLinfmas}.} features that both time and space are absolute in these geometries.
 Hence motion and light cone are trivialized, and the notion of fluid becomes even more questionable than in the Carrollian framework.
 Nonetheless, dynamics can be defined from invariance principles -- no limit involving the speed of light exists that would connect Aristotelian spacetimes to relativistic theories -- and is worth investigating as it appears to stand at the intersection of Galilean and Carrollian physics.

 When discussing dynamics in general, and fluid dynamics in particular, part of the duty is to exhibit conserved quantities.
 These are generally the consequence of symmetries, but this concept should be scrutinized on a case-by-case basis.
 In a relativistic theory, any (conformal) Killing field provides a conserved current upon contraction with a (traceless) conserved energy--momentum tensor.
-We prove that this is no longer systematically true for Galilean or Carrollian hydrodynamics, and applies for instance to boosts available in flat space -- this would be circumvented in Aristotelian spacetimes if boosts were available.
-Hence N\oe therian currents in Newton--Cartan or Carrol manifolds arise for a restricted subset of isometries.
+We prove that this is no longer systematically true for Galilean or Carrollian hydrodynamics, and for instance, boosts present in flat space are not spared -- this would be circumvented in Aristotelian spacetimes if boosts were available.
+Hence N\oe therian currents in Newton--Cartan or Carroll manifolds arise for a restricted subset of isometries.
 This is an important spin-off of our study, that compromises former attempts to describe hydrodynamics in flat Newton--Cartan or Carroll spacetimes on the ground of N\oe therian conservation laws.

 An executive outline of the present work is as follows.
 We remind the basics on relativistic fluids in the presence of a conserved matter current with emphasis on hydrodynamic-frame invariance.
 This analysis is further expanded into two distinct frames, the Zermelo and Papapetrou--Randers, appropriate for the subsequent investigation about Galilean and Carrollian fluids.
 Galilean fluids are first studied from the conservation perspective mirroring the Galilean-diffeomorphism invariance of Newton--Cartan spacetimes with emphasis on the effect of isometries, when present in the background; next as the infinite-$c$ limit of the relativistic hydrodynamics in Zermelo frame.
 Hydrodynamic-frame invariance is revisited and we move next to the Galilean massless case.
 The current analysis is repeated along cognate lines for Carrollian fluid dynamics with a paragraph specifically devoted to the possible multiplication of degrees of freedom in the zero-$c$ limit.
 Finally we describe the case of Aristotelian fluids in a short chapter before concluding.